technomancy/bussard/manual.md

 in very handy to add in new keys when operating your ship; in particular when you purchase an upgrade that adds new capabilities.

+### Config Reset

+It's possible for your changes to the ship's configuration to introduce bugs into the editor or console.
+In some cases, the bugs may interfere with your ability to fix those bugs.

+If this happens, you can perform a config reset with ctrl-f1.
+Your own configuration files will be moved to "ship.src.bak.config" etc, and "ship.src.config" will be replaced with the working stock code.
+From there you can continue your debugging.
+Note that this only affects the configuration files that came with your ship; your other files will be untouched.

 ## Footer

 Copyright © 2365-2372 Kosaga Shipyards, All Rights Reserved.